 The presence of the CCDA has fostered significant collaboration between both independent clinical departments and between clinical and basic science departments at PCOM.

 Studies related to the underlying mechanisms of action of various clinical therapies in individuals with Parkinson's Disease (as well as the effect of the osteopathic lymphatic pump generally) has led to a close working relationship between the Osteopathic Manipulative Medicine (OMM) and the Biochemistry and Molecular Biology Departments as well as between the Geriatric and OMM Departments.
 Equipment to measure nitric oxide (as a metabolite of eNOS) was obtained to support work in both departments as a consequence of the CCDA collaboration.

-Headache studies related to the study of the impact of osteopathic manipulation brought together researchers from the departments of OMM, Anatomy, and Neuroscience, Physiology & Pharmacology.
+Headache studies related to the study of the impact of osteopathic manipulation brought together researchers from the departments of OMM, Anatomy, and Neuroscience, Physiology and Pharmacology.

-In interactions with researchers Terence Vardy, DO (Australia) and Lt.
-Colonel R. Todd Dombroski (U.S. Army), CCDA clinical director Michael Kuchera, DO and colleagues recently completed a five-state collaborative project for the Department of Defense that included five Veterans Affairs Medical Centers and two osteopathic colleges documenting the role of progressive maximum effort exercise in modifying strength, gait, cognition, and quality of life in individuals with multiple sclerosis.
+CCDA researchers have also completed a five-state collaborative project for the Department of Defense that included five Veterans Affairs Medical Centers and two osteopathic colleges documenting the role of progressive maximum effort exercise in modifying strength, gait, cognition, and quality of life in individuals with multiple sclerosis.